-When voters in Saanich Gulf Islands elected Canada's 1st Green Member of Parliament, many people asked, "What can one MP do"?
-Let's look at what she has accomplished in just her first term:
+When voters in Saanich-Gulf Islands elected Elizabeth May as Canada's first Green Member of Parliament in 2011, many people asked, "What can one MP do?"

 1. Reports to us, her constituents in Saanich Gulf Islands twice a year in every neighbourhood.
 This is more than 80 public Town Halls with constituents since she was elected.
 She reports on what happens in Ottawa. answers our questions,and listens to our concerns.